 All graduates of Washington's Teacher Preparation (TP) Programs who will be responsible for teaching science, technology, engineering, or math (STEM) will be required to demonstrate proficiency in pedagogical content knowledge (PCK) and discourse.
 Discipline specific discourse and pedagogical knowledge includes knowledge of implementation thinking and actions, curricular thinking and actions, and anticipatory thinking and actions.
 Therefore, the PCK working group worked to provide disciplinary STEM and Teacher Preparation programs the resources that support developing PCK in their courses.

 Watch a ~17 minute Pedagogical Content Knowledge Introductory video:

 Education for Sustainability (EfS) Working Group worked to promote integration of EfS principles across the coursework taken by pre-service teachers in Washington State.
 Curricular and pedagogical development was systems-focused, invoking place-, design-, problem- or project-based learning with an explicit emphasis on the interconnectedness of social, economic, and environmental justice.
 We believe it is critical for teachers' to have the capacity to help their students meaningfully address real-world challenges both inside and outside of the classroom.

 Watch an ~11.5 minute Education for Sustainability work group Introductory video:

 In 2013, Washington State adopted the Next Generation Science Standards (NGSS), which deliberately integrate engineering and science practices.
 However, Washington State teacher preparation programs often lack engineering curriculum.
-This Working Group is working to provide STEM Teacher Preparation programs with information and support so that programs can incorporate engineering and problem solving core principles into the preparation of future P-12 teachers.
+This Working Group worked to provide STEM Teacher Preparation programs with information and support so that programs can incorporate engineering and problem solving core principles into the preparation of future P-12 teachers.